gmatteo/pseudos_ac_she/README.md

 Mt: decrease rc for p and d.
 Minor adjustment in qcut values
 Ds: decrease rc for p and d.
 Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~140
 Ds: decrease rc for p and d.
 Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~140
 Cn: decrease rc for p and d.
-Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~60
+Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~160
+Ng: Minor adjustment in qcut values, ecut 125,  previous one ~128

+Fl: Add projector for f with eb = 0.05 to improve logder